-Jennifer McCulloch, a farmland preservation specialist with Morris County, New Jersey, was tasked with developing a flood acquisition program after Tropical Storm Irene caused record flooding.
+Jennifer McCulloch, a flood mitigation program coordinator with Morris County, New Jersey, was tasked with developing a flood acquisition program after Tropical Storm Irene caused record flooding.
 When she began reaching out to municipal officials to participate in the program, she learned that towns were reluctant to acknowledge their flood risks.
 By using good risk communication techniques, including sharing stories and tailoring the conversation to meet her audience’s needs, McCulloch helped local officials see the importance of flood acquisition, and the majority ultimately chose to participate in the program.

 - Community officials may be resistant to talking about buyouts because they are worried about lowering property values.
 One helpful way to start the conversation is to remind them that the goal is to move residents and first responders out of harm’s way.

 - Know your audiences and adapt efforts to match their goals.
 Certain officials will be motivated by reducing costs, while others will be more motivated by public safety improvements or quicker recovery times from flood events.

 - Pay attention to how the audience is reacting to the presentation.
 If you see eyes glazing over, try another approach.
 Use facts and figures to drive the point home, not as the majority of your presentation.
 Avoid overly technical terms or acronyms.

 - Take the heavy lifting off the applicants’ shoulders.
 When developing a flood acquisition program, streamline the process, shepherd them through, and check that paperwork is done correctly the first time.